schul-cloud/riot-web/README.md

 yarn start
 ```

-DEPLOY
+## Deploy

-If the assets of the embedded chat will be hosted somewhere else than in the relative folder
+If the assets of the embedded chat will be hosted somewhere else than in the
-/bundle/ on the same server, the public path is set dynamically when loading the messenger, therefore
+relative folder `/bundle` on the same server, the public path is set dynamically
-the conainer can be be deployed on any domain.
+when loading the messenger, therefore the conainer can be be deployed on any

-DOCKER
+domain.

+## Docker

 To run the docker build with our dependencies run:
 ```